wangziqi2013/wangziqi2013.github.io/_posts/2022-01-16-sst-mem-hierarchy.markdown

 originating request is a `GETSX`.
 If positive, then the block will be locked as well by calling `incLock()`.

-Note that `GETSX` handler will not check whether the request has the `F_LOCKED` flag set, nor does it decrement the lock counter on a direct hit.
+Note that the `GETSX` handler will not check whether the request has the `F_LOCKED` flag set, nor does it decrement the lock counter on a direct hit.

+#### CPU-Initiated Flush Requests

+In addition to data requests, the CPU may also proactively flush addresses out of the cache by issuing flushes.
+Two types of flush requests are supported, namely, flush and flush invalidation (flush-inv).
+Normal flushes will retain the block in the cache, while downgrading it from exclusive state to shared state, if the block is valid and not already in shared state.
+Both dirty data and the request itself will be propagated to the lower level, causing a global effect on the entire cache hierarchy.
+Flush invalidation, on the contrary, will invalidate the block while carrying dirty data, if any, down the hierarchy.
+As a result, this type of the request will totally get rid of an address in the hierarchy, and potentially force dirty data to be written into the main memory.
+The two types of requests are handled by `handleFlushLine()` and `handleFlushLineInv()`, respectively.

+Despite the fact that there is no data to respond, flush requests need to be acknowledged by lower level caches, meaning that they always require an MSHR entry, and will wait for the response message.
+Both types of flushes expect the same response message, `FlushLineResp`, which is handled by `handleFlushLineResp()`.